Tutorial

 Best Practices for Exception Creation

-This fix eliminates the possibility of false values in $dateTime when executing $dateTime->format('D');.
-This kind of programming that avoids problems before they occur is called defensive programming, and static analysis is useful for checking it.
+This modification eliminates the possibility of false being in $dateTime when executing $dateTime->format('D');.
+This type of programming, which avoids problems before they occur, is called defensive programming, and static analysis is helpful for these inspections.

 composer tests